SKULL BASE OSTEOMYELITIS

-It was found that with early and aggressive culture guided long-term intravenous broad-spectrum antibiotic therapy decreases post-infection complications.
-In cases of widespread soft tissue involvement, an early aggressive surgical removal of infectious sequestra with preferentially Hyperbaric Oxygen (HBO) therapy is associated with better prognosis of disease, less neurologic sequelae and mortality rate.
-Complete resolution of the SBO cases may take several months
+It was found that early and aggressive culture-guided long-term intravenous broad-spectrum antibiotic therapy decreases post-infection complications.
+In cases of widespread soft tissue involvement, an early aggressive surgical removal of infectious sequestra with preferentially Hyperbaric Oxygen (HBO) therapy is associated with a better prognosis of disease, less neurologic sequelae, and a mortality rate.
+Complete resolution of the SBO cases may take several months.

 It is difficult to treat.
 The mainstay treatment for SBO includes a course of long-term intravenous broad-spectrum antibiotic therapy.
 In cases of widespread soft-tissue involvement, early aggressive surgical removal of infectious sequestra is required.